 When trying to reduce friction within your customer journey, it’s important to recognise that different guests enjoy different ways of doing things.
 To understand the preferences of your guests, it’s essential to gather as much guest data as possible.
-By understanding their behaviour, preferred contact methods, past experiences, and demographic, you’ll be one step ahead and able to distinguish the areas of your guests’ journey that may cause the most friction… then get to work on eliminating those roadblocks.
+By understanding their behaviour, preferred contact methods, past experiences, and demographic, you’ll be one step ahead.
+You’ll gain the ability to distinguish the areas of your guests’ journey that may cause the most friction… then get to work on eliminating those roadblocks.

 Appeal to everyone

-AI chatbots might be a popular choice for the under 50’s (and perhaps those making sneaky vacay plans from their desks), but many customers still prefer a good, old-fashioned phone call as their means of customer service.
+AI chatbots are a popular choice for the under 50’s (and perhaps those making sneaky vacay plans from their desks).
+However, many customers still prefer a good, old-fashioned phone call as their means of customer service.
 Some guests thrive on face-to-face contact, others want to sidestep the front desk altogether.
 To prevent frustration, seek to employ multiple guest communication channels to accommodate multiple preferences.
-Provide a way for your guests to communicate with you via their phones, on their laptops, SMS, email, apps, through live chat, self-service technology… there are so many to choose from, and so many you should be utilising in your business.
+Provide a way for your guests to communicate with you via their phones, on their laptops, SMS, email, apps, through live chat, and self-service technology.
+There are so many avenues to choose from and so many you should be utilising in your business.

 Use the right systems